Ewicks/Ivory-e-commerce/README.md

 - [amiresponsive](https://ui.dev/amiresponsive) to display the responsive website image on different size devices.
 - [Balsamiq](https://balsamiq.com) to create wireframes.
-- [Cloudinary](https://cloudinary.com) used to upload, store, manage, minipulate and provide images.
 - [Django](https://www.djangoproject.com) is a free open-source Python web framework that follows the model-template-views architectural pattern.
 - [Font Awesome](https://fontawesome.com) used to display icons for asthetic purposes
 - [Git](https://git-scm.com) is version control software which can be used via the Gitpod terminal to commit and push to GitHub